Ej0ji/GenericWebPage/README.md

 # GenericWebPage
 Just a generic web page in Flask...

-GenericWebPage were created to practice Flask module and Web development skills
+GenericWebPage was created to be a practice to Flask module and Web development skills